Lyalpha/ifuanal/docs/tutorial.rst

 ..
 NOTE::

-   Although the voronoi bins can be reread from the `_voronoibins.txt` file, any custom bins will be lost and need to be :ref:`readded <custom-bins>`.
+   Although the voronoi bins can be reread from the `_voronoibins.txt` file if they have been previously calculated, any custom bins will be lost and need to be :ref:`readded <custom-bins>`.

 `_voronoibins.pdf` will also be created for visual inspection of the bins and their SNRs.